 Remember that contract mentioned earlier about tech use?
 Don’t treat it as a set-it-and-forget-it kind of thing, but something you discuss regularly—there’s a better chance of it working that way.
 In order to not let the digital world distract your child from the physical world, make it part of your regular conversations rather than just bringing it up when something might be going wrong.

-Be curious about what your child does on the computer and why.
+Part of raising healthy children in our digital world, continually be curious about what your child does on the computer and why.
 Ask to see the pictures they’re looking at on Instagram.
 And discuss with your child why everything they see on the Internet isn’t always as it appears.
 Just as with advertising in the old days, curated online personalities can produce insecurity around not living up to impossible standards.
 Help your children understand that what they see online isn’t necessarily a reflection of reality.

 By Morgen Henderson